eqimd/eqimd/README.md

 My main interest is programming.
 I love Kotlin with Android, also Python and C++.
 Some of my apps you may find in repositories.

-I'm also interested at TCS, especially automata theory.
+I'm also interested at TCS, especially automata theory, cryptography.

 #### Info
 * Email: lyubaevda@gmail.com